Art and DT

 - To encourage children to select appropriate tools and techniques for making a product, whilst following safe procedures

 At Highfield we try to encourage as many cross curricular links as possible within foundation subjects to enable the children to apply knowledge while embedding key skills.
 As such we have created units of work for both art and DT that follow our ‘Theme’ lessons.
 Both subjects are taught as discrete lessons within this overarching thematic approach.
 A two-year rolling program has been devised to allow for an even coverage of art and DT lessons across the phase.
 Within EYFS, activities are designed according to the Early Years Outcomes.
 Art and DT in both Key Stages are delivered in line with the 2014 National Curriculum with specific skills being developed through different themes of learning throughout the year.
+Please click on the links below to view this two-year rolling program, and to see how we ensure a broad and balanced coverage of the subjects across the two years.

 In art children are taught that art is a process not just a final product, and so lots of emphasis is put on how important the lessons leading up to the creation of the final piece are.
 Skills are taught in discrete lessons, and children are given the time and opportunity to practise and develop these skills in their sketch books.
 They understand that experimentation and mistakes are an important part of the artistic process, as is evaluating their own and other’s work.
 Children also learn about important artists from all cultures and how these can influence their own work.
 When their final pieces are produced children are rightly very proud of their achievements, and love seeing them displayed around school.